klum-dsl/klum-ast/README.md

 [![Build Status](https://travis-ci.org/blackbuild/config-dsl.svg?branch=master)](https://travis-ci.org/blackbuild/config-dsl)

+# Breaking changes in 0.17

+the following features were dropped:
+- named alternatives for dsl collections
+- shortcut named mappings
+- under the hood: the inner class for dsl-collections is now optional

+# Upcoming breaking changes:

+- the implicit template feature will likely be dropped and replaced by an explicit templating mechanism

 # ConfigDSL Transformation for Groovy
 Groovy AST Tranformation to allow easy, convenient and typesafe dsl configuration objects.
 There are two main objectives for this project: